 You should take care to read the guidance carefully to ensure it applies to your circumstances.
-If you choose to apply but we find you do not meet our criteria or do not provide the evidence we need to verify your eligibility, we will not consider your application further.
+If you choose to apply, but we find you do not meet our criteria or do not provide the evidence we need to verify your eligibility by the deadlines communicated, we will not consider your application further.

 Throughout this document, we may mention certain periods that the circumstances must have occurred within.
-These may relate either to periods of schooling (such as 'while in secondary education') or periods of time (such as 'in the last four years').
+These may relate to periods of schooling (such as 'while in secondary education') or periods of time (such as 'in the last four years').
 Where periods of time have been specified, this is as of the last possible date for applications.
-For 2025 entry, this is 29 January 2025.
+For 2026 entry, this is 14 January 2026.

 After you have ascertained your eligibility, you should prepare to provide any evidence we require to verify it.
-See www.foundationyear.cam.ac.uk/fysaq for more information.
+See www.foundationyear.cam.ac.uk/fysag for more information.